raviheima/raviheima/README.md

 # 👋 Hello, I'm Raviheima!

-I'm an aspiring **Cyber Security Specialist** and a **Computer Science student** passionate about solving real-world problems with technology.
+I'm an aspiring **Cyber Security Specialist** and a **Cyber Security student** passionate about solving real-world problems with technology.
 My interests span across a variety of fields, from coding and automation to security and math.

 - 🌐 I'm the creator of [AmoledBytes](https://amoledbytes.netlify.app)
 - 🔐 I focus on **Cyber Security**, currently honing my skills in **penetration testing** and **vulnerability assessment**